bitmonk8/dosatsu-cpp/README.md

 ### Supported Platforms and Toolchains

-CppGraphIndex supports the following platform and toolchain combinations:
+Dosatsu supports the following platform and toolchain combinations:

 - **Windows** with **MSVC** (Microsoft Visual C++)
 - **Linux** with **GCC** or **Clang**